January 12 - April 20, 2023 (Thursdays)

-Part I: Inter-Analytic Couples Therapy (IACT) is offered to all mental health professionals, and is designed to incorporate multiple instructional levels (introductory, intermediate and advanced).
-IACT incorporates Interpersonal Neurobiology into the treatment of couples at four levels of couple interaction: Conflict/Communication, Closeness, Transference, and Attachment/Intersubjectivity.
-The first segment of each class is a lecture with a Power Point slideshow, and the second segment focuses on clinical application, which includes demonstrations and role plays.
-There is also assigned reading and case consultation with instructors.
+Part I: InterAnalytic Couples Therapy (IACT) is offered to all mental health professionals, and is designed to incorporate multiple instructional levels (introductory, intermediate and advanced).
+IACT incorporates concepts from Right Brain Psychotherapy into the treatment of common couples issues including Affect Dysregulation, Conflict/Communication, Closeness/Attachment, and Transference.
+Each live online class features a lecture with a Power Point slideshow, and clinical application which includes demonstrations and role plays.
+There is also assigned reading and case consultation with instructors one hour before the lecture and again one hour after.